 So, the one thing I will say is that everything that goes on at camp is done for the betterment of the camper.
 Every activity has a desired, positive outcome.

 Trying to get your student to open up and talk about their day is sometimes easier said than done (especially with teens).
-So if your attempts to glean all the juicy camp details aren’t panning out, encourage them to talk to a sibling or friend about how camp is going and what they’re learning.
-Telling others about what they’re learning increases the likelihood that their new skills will stick.
+So if your attempts to glean all the juicy camp details aren’t panning out, encourage kids to talk to a sibling or friend about how camp is going and what they’re learning.
+Telling others about their experiences increases the likelihood that their new skills will stick.

 Camp can either be a jumping off point, or a means to further already-existing skills.
-Either way, it’s important to realize that the experience doesn’t end with the close of camp. iD Tech provides a number of different options for students to continue learning.
-Free, downloadable eBooks are a great resource.
-Tech Rocket, our online learning destination, is another.
-Additional learning opportunities are also prevalent at local libraries, museums, and other maker spaces.
+Either way, it’s important to realize that the experience doesn’t end with the close of camp. iD Tech provides different options for students to continue learning, like the online learning sessions mentioned above.
+Additional opportunities are also prevalent at local libraries, museums, and other maker spaces.

 We have no problem admitting that we aren’t perfect.
-We sure try, though!
-Part of the process is answering questions and solving problems.
-We expect to hear from you and value your feedback.
+We sure try to be, though!
+Part of the process is answering questions and solving problems, so we really, truly value your feedback.
 Plus, the earlier in the camp session we know that perhaps a course isn’t what was expected, or that a student is having an issue with a peer, the sooner we can find a solution.
 So feedback during the week is definitely encouraged.

 After-camp feedback is crucial as well.
 While it won’t necessarily make your recently completed camp experience better, the more we know, the more we can make camp even better next summer.
 You’ll be asked to complete an evaluation at camp, so please do use that time to pass along any praise, concern, or suggestions.